devicehive/IoT-framework/devicehive-cloud/devicehive-test-priority/README.md

-#Instruments to testing SendNotification priority queue
+#Instruments for testing SendNotification priority queue

 ## Parameters in source code